Robust Stackelberg Equilibria: Analytic Properties of RSE

-See Appendix~\ref{append:prop-tie-breaking} for the constructed instance; there we also show the generic uniqueness of $u_{\textup{RSE}}$ when $m=2$ in Appendix~\ref{sec:other-properties}.
-Interestingly, it turns out that this special property also gives rise to the convexity of $u_{\textup{RSE}}(\delta)$ function when $m=2$, though the function in general is neither convex nor concave, as illustrated in the plot in Figure \ref{fig:rse}.
+We conclude this section with a discussion on the convexity of $u_{\textup{RSE}}(\delta)$.
+Intuitively, one would conjecture that $u_{\textup{RSE}}(\delta)$ is convex non-increasing, as the leader's payoff should have diminishing margin as $\delta$ increases and follower chooses the worse responses.
+However, this intuition is only correct when $m=2$.
+The function in general is neither convex nor concave, as illustrated in the plot in Figure \ref{fig:rse}.